carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
 This [package](https://github.com/kblin) is highly useful because we can specify our queries as much as we like.
 It will simplify us the process of getting the data directly in our work directory.
-Lets first activate the ncbi-genome-download conda environment.
+Let's first activate the ncbi-genome-download conda environment.

 ~~~